Rajpratik71/eucalyptus-wiki/Using-Xen-4.2-(NOT-OFFICIALLY-SUPPORTED).md

 ```

 ## Cloud resource differences from KVM
-BFEBS images were registered with /dev/vda as the root device which XEN didnt understand, reregistered with /dev/sda worked
+* BFEBS images were previously registered with /dev/vda as the root device which XEN didnt understand, reregistered with /dev/sda worked
-Needed to upload and register XEN kernels and ramdisks for my images and reregister new emi's.
+* Needed to upload and register XEN kernels and ramdisks for my images and reregister new emi's.

 ## Completed verifications
 * BFEBS instances